Reducing the Risk of Derailments with Improved Standards

 - GMRT2141 Issue four now absorbs the National Technical Rules from GMTT0088 issue one and its associated code of practice, GMRC2513, both of which have been withdrawn.

-The updated RGS means that Great Britain is now leading the way in 'safety against derailment' as the cyclic top and offset load assessments are not yet part of the BS EN 14363 requirements.
-The GB delegates are currently working with the European working groups to look at adding these assessments to future updates of the EN.
+The updated RGS means that Great Britain is now leading the way in 'safety against derailment'.
+The cyclic top and offset load assessments are not yet part of the BS EN 14363 requirements.
+The GB delegates are currently working with the European working groups to consider adding these assessments to future updates of the EN.

 GMRT2141 issue four applies to all new designs of rail vehicle introduced to market and put into service on Britain's railways.